POS-IOS-I-OBEBOS/-8/README.md

 This bot checks user subscriptions to specified Telegram groups and provides a small admin panel to manage those groups.
 When started it will ask for the bot token and a list of administrator user IDs.

+Users interact with the bot via inline buttons.
+After `/start` they can:

+- Request the list of required groups
+- Verify their subscriptions
+- Get exclusive content once all subscriptions are confirmed

 ## Running

 ```bash